DEbinger/DEbinger-Resume/README.md

 ### W.A.A.V.E?
 (Why Are Ads Virtually Everywhere?)
 #### [Github - W.A.A.V.E](https://github.com/DEbinger/adware-waves)
 ##### Janruary 2017
-- Create a game that loads pop ups in intervals/set timeouts to your workstation.
+- Created a game that loads pop ups in intervals/set timeouts to a workstation on screen.
 Once the ad has fully resolved it will crash your work station and plug it's product for good measure!
-- Implementation of Phaser functionality for the game.
+- Implementated Phaser scripting functionality for the game.
-- Developing a working game in a short period of time.
+- Developed a working game in a high pressure situation under a small window of a 48 hour deadline.

 ## Professional Experience